Keshav-CUJ/Insider-Threat-detection/readme.md

 - The **`model`** folder contains the trained model.
 - Other folders contain datasets and related files as named.

+## Don't Pull this branch as it consist model and training only, for dashboard pull the following branches :

 ## Check out the interactive dashboard:   ### [Click on the image for video]

 ### Part 1 : Shows Real Time insider threat detection